For more information or to get a quote contact us today

 Employment lawsuits are becoming more frequent, and their nature is changing, too.
 Where most termination lawsuits used to be simply directed at the company, these days, attorneys are trying to hold managers, supervisors and human resources professionals responsible.

 In these unfortunate cases, it helps to be protected.
-XINSURANCE’s policies can provide extra insurance for the limits of your existing coverage.
+XINSURANCE’s solutions can provide extra insurance for the limits of your existing coverage.
 This way, in the case of unforeseen lawsuits, you’re extra-protected with your employer’s liability insurance, and can continue working without worrying.

 Here are some other situations that have lead to HR professionals getting into legal trouble (and more reasons to talk to an XINSURANCE agent to get enough coverage):